ClosedResearch

 What activities are funded?

-Experiments in humans using blood, vehicles for intranasal antipsychotic delivery, or post-mortem brain tissue, as well as experiments in animal models related to developmental neurobiology, schizophrenia, autism risk factors, and maternal vitamin D deficiency or inflammation.
+Experiments in humans using blood samples, vehicles for intranasal antipsychotic delivery or post-mortem brain tissue, and experiments in animal models related to schizophrenia, autism risk factors and maternal vitamin D deficiency, stress or inflammation.

 How do I apply for the Developmental Neurobiology Research Program Funding?